 Paul A. Moscarella is a writer of science fiction.
 He is also a teacher with twenty years of experience working in both private and public school systems.
 Subjects include English, Science, ESL, Special Education, and Co-op.
-He loves cars as much as writing and hopes that he and his young son can restore a classic Beetle in the (very) near future.
-Paul has been married for over thirteen years.
+He loves cars as much as writing and he and his son are restoring a classic 1974 Beetle.
+Paul has been married for over fifteen years.
 Machinia is dedicated to his wife, Nadia.